questdb/questdb/CONTRIBUTING.md

 The frontend code (i.e. web console) is located in a [separate repository](https://github.com/questdb/ui/tree/main/packages/web-console).
 To set it up you should follow instructions provided in that repository.

-The development environment for frontend can run on it's own, but will require QuestDB instance running in the background.
+The development environment for the front end can run on its own but will require QuestDB instance running in the background.
 You can achieve this in multiple ways:

 1. Run development version of QuestDB from this repository.
 Consult [environment setup](#environment-setup) section of this document